 Managed the environmental closure of the former American Milk Producers (AMPI) site in Coon Valley, Wisconsin, which had residual levels of petroleum hydrocarbons and PCBs.
 Managed a supplemental investigation of the site to evaluate the distribution of PCB-contaminated soils at depth.
 Negotiated the scope of the remedial action work plan with the WDNR and EPA.
 Used the results of the supplemental investigation and a focused qualitative human health risk assessment to support a remedial action that focused on the removal of surficial soils, rather than excavation of deeper soils.

 Managed the detailed design for the closure of a gypsum pile in Morris, Illinois.
-Using a combination of risk assessment and risk management concepts, successfully negotiated with the IEPA to close this RCRA site using a novel vegetative-cover concept for the gypsum waste area.
-Past tasks on this project include a human and ecological risk assessment for the GPA, a fish study to evaluate bioaccumulation of PAHs, and metals analysis in adjacent fishing ponds.
+Using a combination of risk assessment and risk management concepts, successfully negotiated with the Illinois EPA to close this RCRA site using a novel vegetative-cover concept for the gypsum waste area.
+Past tasks on this project include a human and ecological risk assessment for the Gypsum Pile Area (GPA), a fish study to evaluate bioaccumulation of PAHs and metals analysis in adjacent fishing ponds.
 Used the tissue data in the risk assessment to estimate site-specific exposure under a recreational use scenario.

 As part of a litigation project, managed a lead investigation and abatement project at a commercial facility in Wisconsin.
 Included development of a work plan, delineation of lead contamination associated with a sand-blasting operation, oversight of lead abatement performed by a subcontracted firm, preparation of investigation reports, and negotiation of closure with the WDNR.